cvmfs/doc-cvmfs/cpt-configure.rst

 In usual deployments, the ``fusermount`` utility from the system fuse package takes care of mounting a repository before handing of control to the CernVM-FS client.
-The ``fusermount`` utility is a suid binary because on older kernel and outside user name spaces mounting is a privileged operation.
+The ``fusermount`` utility is a suid binary because on older kernels and outside user name spaces, mounting is a privileged operation.

 As of libfuse3, the task of mounting /dev/fuse can be performed by any utility.
 This functionality has been added, for instance, to